blinxguna/flask-contact-api/README.md

 Need contact api with
  - create, update, delete, edit
  - get a particular contact
- - search for a contact by name and email
+ - search for a contact by email

 # Mock the Database no real database required